maful/newer/src/posts/1-made-easy-form-in-rails-with-simple-form-gem-weekly.md

 - We will replace the built-in form with `simple_form` to take an advantage of simplicity and flexibility.

+> When it comes to deploying Ruby on Rails applications, integration is key.
+With WrappedBy, you can seamlessly integrate your GitHub repositories and enjoy automated deployment.
+It's the perfect solution for developers looking to streamline their workflow.
+Start deploying with [WrappedBy](https://wrappedby.com)

 ### Install Simple Form

 - Add `simple_form` gem in your `Gemfile`.
 The run `bundle install` to install the gem